openvinotoolkit/datumaro/site/content/en/docs/formats/cifar.md

 ## Format specification

-CIFAR format specification available [here](https://www.cs.toronto.edu/~kriz/cifar.html).
+CIFAR format specification is available [here](https://www.cs.toronto.edu/~kriz/cifar.html).

-CIFAR dataset format supports `Label` annotations.
+Supported annotation types:
+- `Label`

 Datumaro supports Python version CIFAR-10/100.
 The difference between CIFAR-10 and CIFAR-100 is how labels are stored in the meta files (`batches.meta` or `meta`) and in the annotation files.
+The 100 classes in the CIFAR-100 are grouped into 20 superclasses.
+Each image comes with a "fine" label (the class to which it belongs) and a "coarse" label (the superclass to which it belongs).
+In CIFAR-10 there are no superclasses.

 CIFAR formats contains 32 x 32 images.
 As an extension, Datumaro supports reading and writing of arbitrary-sized images.

-The 100 classes in the CIFAR-100 are grouped into 20 superclasses.
-Each image comes with a "fine" label (the class to which it belongs) and a "coarse" label (the superclass to which it belongs).

 ## Load CIFAR dataset